Lawwrenciumm/Secure-Programming-S1/README.md

 When prompted with ```Enter Preset Number or manual: ```, you can either enter a preset number or type ```manual``` for a custom setup.

+Durning first time setup, you will be prompted ```Set a passphrase for your private key:```, this is for setting a password to access your private key to prevent attacks.
+Remember it, as you will need to enter it everytime the program is started. in the case where you forgotten your passphrase, delete the existing ```private_key.pem``` and ```public_key.pem``` keypairs to setup new ones.

 > [!TIP]
 > Just like the server, for express testing, recommend using ```1``` to connect to server using preset 1, ```2``` to connect server using preset 2.